melezhik/sparky/README.md

   });
 ```

-Recursive jobs are possible when a child job spawnes another job and so on.
+Recursive jobs are possible when a child job spawns another job and so on.
 Just be
 careful.